 The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in hip implant lawsuits.
 We are handling individual litigation nationwide and currently accepting new hip complications cases in all 50 states.

 Free Case Evaluation: Again, if you had problems after hip replacement surgery, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+You may be entitled to a settlement by filing a lawsuit and we can help.